 Now I will show you how to eat prickly pear cactus fruit.

-Then slice the fruit lengthwise, about 1/8th to 1/4th of an inch deep.
-You should now be able to peel the skin off of the fruit no problem.
+2. Then slice the fruit lengthwise, about 1/8th to 1/4th of an inch deep.
+You should now be able to peel the skin off of the fruit with no problem.

 Now you know how to eat prickly pear cactus fruit.
 You can eat them as is raw or they can be used in a number of dishes.
-In Mexico they are commonly used in appetizers, soups, salads, drinks, jelly and jams.
+They are very common in Mexican cuisine, they are used in appetizers, soups, fruit salad, salads, drinks, jelly, and jams.
+The prickly pear juice is used in a variety of drinks as well.

 What does prickly pear cactus fruit taste like?

-They have a very mild sweet flavor, depending on the variety and ripeness, some are sweeter than others.
-The texture reminds me of a mixture between a kiwi, pear, and watermelon.
+They have a very mild sweet taste, depending on the variety and ripeness, some are sweeter than others.
+The texture reminds me of a mixture of a kiwi, pear, and watermelon.
 To me, it has a nice pleasant flavor.
 Some people describe the flavor as a cross between a watermelon and classic bubble gum.

 Now that you know how to eat prickly pear, next time you get the opportunity, try one out!